xumzheng/microsoft-graph-docs/concepts/education-graph-api-best-practices.md

 doc_type: conceptualPageType
 ---

-# Education graph API best practices
+# Education Graph API Best Practices
 This article walks through the best practices for using the Assignments .NET SDK.
 Following these practices, will help improve your latency, availability, and boost overall performance.

 ## Pre-condition